If you're assigning this to your students, copy the worksheet to your account and save. When creating an assignment, just select it as a template!

 A figurative language worksheet asks students to identify examples of some of the most common kinds of figurative language, including personification, hyperbole, alliteration, onomatopoeia, similes, and metaphors.

 Figurative language templates help students identify figurative language elements in stories or poetry.
 Students can define each element of figurative language and then pull examples from the text for reference.
 Figurative language templates can also be used for students to create their own poetry or short stories!

-To make a Figurative Language Worksheet, click the "Use this Template" button below.
+To make a figurative language worksheet, choose a template above!
 Once you're in the Storyboard Creator, click on each of the elements on the template to change them to fit your needs.
-When you're done, hit save and follow the instructions.
-You can print off your worksheet from the next screen, or it will be saved to your account.
+When you're done, hit "Save & Exit"!
+You can print your worksheet right away, or simply keep it in your storyboard library until you are ready to use it.